gsrohde/testBML/docs/README.md

 By default, the code here will not compile and does not define a functional R package.
 Instead, the following steps should be taken to initialize a working R
 packge:
 1. Make a fork of this repository.
 The default name supplied by GitHub will be _skelBML_, but you should choose a name corresponding to the name of your new module library (see step 3).
-2. Obtain a local copy.
-The easiest way to get a local copy is to install GitHub Desktop and use the "Open with GitHub Desktop" option in the "Code" dropdown on the GitHub repository page for the fork you created in step 1.
+2. Obtain a local copy, which can be accomplished using either of two methods:

-   Alternatively, clone your fork of the repository using Git on the command line in the usual fashion by running `git clone <repository URL>` where `<repository URL>` is the URL for your fork of skelBML.
+   1. If you are new to Git, the easiest way to get a local copy is to install GitHub Desktop and use the "Open with GitHub Desktop option in the "Code" dropdown on the GitHub repository page for the fork you created in step 1.
+   2. Alternatively, clone your fork of the repository using Git on the command line in the usual fashion by running `git clone <repository URL>` where `<repository URL>` is the URL for your fork of `skelBML`.
 This repository contains a Git submodule, so you will need to take the additional step of running `git submodule update --init` to obtain it.
 3. Run the startup script, which can be accomplished using either of two
    methods:
    1. Open an R session, set the working directory to `script`, and type